Paul Scully: Member of Parliament

 Scully was selected as the Conservative Party candidate for the marginal Sutton and Cheam seat at the 2015 general election.
 The constituency is part of the borough in which he had been a councillor.
 Scully defeated the Liberal Democrat incumbent, Paul Burstow, who had represented the seat since 1997, and was elected as its Member of Parliament (MP).
-Scully was re-elected at the 2017 general election.
+Scully was elected with 41.5% of the vote and a majority of 3,921.

-In September 2017, he was appointed as the Prime Minister's Trade Envoy to Brunei, Thailand and Burma and was the Parliamentary Private Secretary to Baroness Evans, the Leader of the House of Lords between November 2017 and January 2018.
-He is "very proud" of his Burmese heritage.
-In a parliamentary debate on 22 October 2015, he stated, "I am, I believe, the first Member of the British Parliament to be of Burmese heritage."
+In a parliamentary debate on 22 October 2015, Scully stated, "I am, I believe, the first Member of the British Parliament to be of Burmese heritage."
+He is reportedly "very proud" of his Burmese heritage.

 He visited Myanmar for the first time in February 2016.
 He has been active in human rights issues in Burma, especially the Rohingya refugee situation and is the Co-Chair of the All-Party Parliamentary Group for Burma.
 He has written about his experience of being one of the first British MPs to visit the Kutupalong refugee camp during the 2017 mass movement.